dcs5star/AWS-RDS-MySQL-MCP-Server-Client/README.md

 ## 📝 License

-This project is provided as-is for educational and development purposes.
+This project is provided as-is for educational and development purposes without any liability to author.

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

 ---

 **Note**: This implementation requires proper AWS credentials and MySQL database access.
-Ensure all security best practices are followed in production environments.
+Ensure all security best practices are followed & tested in non-production environments.